marwane2001/Hespress-Comments-Sentiment-Analysis/README.md

 # Hesspress-Comments-Sentiment-Analysis
-This Project was made for Academic Purposes
+!!This Project was made for Academic Purposes!!
 <br>
-Requirements:
+0-Requirements:
 <br>
 -Firefox Browser(in order to run GeckoDriver)
 <br>
-The Packages Used for the project:
+1-The Packages Used for the project:
 <br>
 pip install selenium
 <br>